ted-tanner/entries-backend/Readme.md

 * Verify user age
 * Warn a user that they cannot unshare a budget once it is shared
 * Mention that buddy requests adn budget share invites will be deleted after 30 days
+* Handle too many attempts for both sign in and change password

 #### IMPORTANT Data Syncronization Stuff
 * All data should have a `syncedTimestamp` or `synced_timestamp`.
 Data older than X minutes will get pulled from the server.
 The timestamp should be based on the server's time (on app startup, calculate a delta between the server time and the client's time (in UTC).
 Count the minutes the clock is off and use that delta to calculate the synced_timestamp.
 UPDATE THE DELTA UPON TOKEN REFRESH.